Last updated: September 25, 2023

 Nevada legalized medical marijuana use in January 2017.
 The law cited as the Regulation and Taxation of Marijuana Act doesn’t demand that employers accommodate the use of medical marijuana in the workplace.

-Employers have the right to ban possession and use of medical marijuana while at work.
+Employers have the right to ban the possession and use of medical marijuana while at work.
 Furthermore, employers can sanction any employee who is found to be under the influence of marijuana on the job.

 Drug-free workplace policy